maddielaw/FlashCards/README.md

 ## Features
 - The card deck begins with a welcome message and then prompts the player with the first question
 - After selecting an answer the program lets the player know whether it was correct or incorrect before moving on
-- After the end of the round (30 cards), the player will be told that the round has ended and be supplied with the percentage of questions they got correct.
+- After the end of the round (30 cards), the player will be told that the round has ended and be supplied with the percentage of questions they got correct
+- Players will also be informed of how much time it took them to complete the deck at the end in minutes and seconds

 ### Start your study session!